Approximating evidence via bounded harmonic means

-For a similar setting involving data generated from a mixture of $K$ Gaussian distributions as a prior, Figure \ref{EX2_ellipsoids_created} shows the coverage of the parameter posterior samples using ECMLE, Mixture THAMES and THAMES ellipsoid for $K=4$, $K=6$, or $K=8$ mixture components.
-Note that each panel involves a single data sample of $n=20$ points.
-For $\alpha=75\%$, Figure \ref{EX2_ellipsoids_created}'s top left side shows four red circles indicating the $75\%$ high-density region that has been perfectly covered by ECMLE.
-The blue points represent the posterior sample points within the $\alpha-$HPD which are properly located inside ECMLE ellipsoids, while gray ones fall outside these regions.
-Figure \ref{EX2_ellipsoids_created}'s middle and right panels display THAMES and Mixture THAMES ellipsoids by red lines.
-In the right panel case, among the points within the ellipsoid, blue points enjoy one of the $\alpha$\%~highest posterior density values.
-By comparing each plot with the left-hand one, we observe that some of the $\alpha\%$-HPD points have not been covered by Mixture THAMES.
-Furthermore, in the middle panel, a significant part of non HPD posterior samples fall in the ellipsoid highlighting the numerous cases where the ellipsoid does not adequately cover the high-density region.
-Further, ECMLE ($K=6$) covered $71.82\%$ of the $\alpha-$HPD region, Mixture THAMES ($K=6$) covered $67.83\%$ and the THAMES ellipsoid involved $82.51\%$ of the posterior samples.
+Extending to priors with $K \in \{4, 6, 8\}$ Gaussian mixture components, with observations drawn from $\mathcal{N}(0, \Sigma)$, Figure~\ref{EX2_ellipsoids_created} shows the coverage of the posterior samples using ECMLE, tTHAMES, and THAMES.
+Each panel corresponds to a single dataset of $n=20$ observations.
+For $\alpha=0.75$, Figure~\ref{EX2_ellipsoids_created}, ECMLE with $K=4$ (top left), shows four red ellipsoids indicating the $75\%$ high-density region that has been perfectly covered by ECMLE.
+The blue points represent posterior samples within the $\alpha$-HPD that fall inside the ECMLE ellipsoids, while gray ones fall outside these regions.
+Figure~\ref{EX2_ellipsoids_created}, THAMES and tTHAMES (middle and right columns), display their ellipsoids by red lines.
+For tTHAMES (right column), among the points within the ellipsoid, blue points correspond to those with the $\alpha$ highest posterior density values.
+By comparing with ECMLE (left column), we observe that some of the $\alpha$-HPD points have not been covered by tTHAMES.
+Furthermore, for THAMES (middle column), a significant portion of non-HPD posterior samples fall within the ellipsoid, highlighting cases where a single ellipsoid fails to adequately capture the high-density region.
+For $K=6$, ECMLE covered $71.82\%$ of the $\alpha$-HPD region, tTHAMES covered $67.83\%$, and the THAMES ellipsoid included $82.51\%$ of all posterior samples.

 Moreover, as shown by Figure \ref{EX2_ellipsoids_created}, ECMLE achieves accurate HPD approximation through its adaptive boundary-aware design.
-Unlike fixed geometric shapes, ECMLE places ellipsoids exclusively at HPD sample locations and calculates each semi-axes to ensure maximal coverage within high-density regions while precisely respecting the HPD boundaries.
+Unlike fixed geometric shapes, ECMLE places ellipsoids exclusively at HPD sample locations and calculates each semi-axis to ensure maximal coverage within high-density regions while precisely respecting the HPD boundaries.
 This adaptive semi-axes calculation allows the method to conform locally to arbitrary posterior geometries (whether multimodal, skewed, or irregularly shaped) without the geometric constraints of THAMES that may systematically include low-density areas or miss complex boundary structures.